sleukeleire/statics/README.md

 # Statics - A static site generator
-This is a boilerplate for a static site generated, which means it will build .html, .css and .js files.
+This is a boilerplate for a static site generator, which means it will build .html, .css and .js files.
 Using Node.js/Gulp (tested with Node.js __version 10.15.2__).
 The goal of this project is to set up small websites without a CMS (though all content can be dynamic and multilingual, loaded from a .json file).
 For all your clients who want a custom designed website ASAP but do not update the content themselves.

 # Global